Skip to content

 Defining events using semantically useful class names

 Here’s another example of a header with some text.
-Notice that the classes have useful, semantic meaning, i.e. product-form__title___2QndP.
+Notice that the classes have useful, semantic meaning, i.e. product-form__title___2QndP

 <h1 class="heading__heading___2MSiC product-form__title___2QndP heading__without-margin___3ORnh">Some data</h1>

-The downside of this class name is when we try to use Heap’s Event Visualizer, it uses the full class name, including the appended random string ___2QndP which is likely to change between builds.
+The downside of this class name is when we try to use Heap’s visual labeler, it uses the full class name, including the appended random string ___2QndP

 To handle this variable appended string, we need to use a wildcard character: *